0xt0pus/0xt0pus.com/content/posts/Certification-Reviews/CRTP.md

 # Reporting
 Once the exam time ended, I had 48 hours to submit the report.
 After the exam, the first thing I did was get some much-needed sleep.
 Then, I worked on the report slowly and finished it the next day.
 I emailed the report and, five days later, received an email starting with, 'Congratulations!
 You have cleared the examination!
 You are now a Certified Red Team Professional.'

-# Tips for the Exam:
+# Tips for the Exam

 - Try to have different Mimikatz versions (exe,ps1 & etc ), if one does not work, use the second one.
 - Always run Mimikatz with NT Authority System level access.
 It will throw errors sometimes even if you are administrator or in the administrator group.
 So always have NT Authority System level access and then run it.